hmc-cs-kcassella/CompostCalculator/README.md

   ### Create New Composter

-  Create a new composter by naming it whatever you like, adding its temperature, and contents
+  Create a new composter by naming it whatever you like, adding its temperature, and contents.
+There is a known error where there is no character limit when entering the name of the project.

   ### Edit Composter

   Edit the contents of your composter when you add an item.
 This results in a change in carbon-nitrogen ratio.
+When you add an item or update the wet and dry weights you need to click add item and then save the item before returning to the home page.
+  There is a known error where you need to add two items before anything shows up in your view page.
+There are also not limits on the numbers that you insert for wet and dry weights.

   ### Delete Composter